-Lenders use many factors to evaluate a customer’s mortgage application but without a doubt, credit reports and scores are supremely important.
-Based on the information in your credit report, a credit score is generated and the higher your score, the more likely it is that you will be approved for a mortgage, at the best possible interest rate the lender has to offer.
+Lenders use many factors to evaluate a customer’s loan application, and credit scores are one important factor.
+Based on the information in your credit report, a credit score is generated.
+The better your credit is, the more likely it is you will be approved for a loan, at the best possible interest rate the lender has to offer.

 Knowing Where You Are